PulmonomicsLab/mcdr-mtb-standalone-v2/README.md

 The executable script, and contents of `INPUT_DIR` and `OUTPUT_DIR` depends on the choice of operations.
 The different operations are explained below.

-### 1) Prediction of drug resistance class of one or many MTB paired-end FASTQ files.
+### 1. Prediction of drug resistance class of one or many MTB paired-end FASTQ files
 **(*.fastq* to drug resistance class (S, M, P, X))**

     ./mcdr-WGS-predict.sh INPUT_DIR OUTPUT_DIR